CoffeeScript: Extensions

 Iced CoffeeScript is a superset of CoffeeScript which adds two new keywords: await and defer.
 These additions simplify asynchronous control flow, making the code look more like a procedural programming language, eliminating the call-back chain.
 It can be used on the server side and in the browser.

 Adoption

-On September 13, 2012, Dropbox announced that their browser-side code base had been rewritten from JavaScript to CoffeeScript, however it was migrated to TypeScript in 2017.
+On September 13, 2012, Dropbox announced that its browser-side code base had been rewritten from JavaScript to CoffeeScript.
+However, it was migrated to TypeScript in 2017.

 GitHub's internal style guide once said "write new JS in CoffeeScript", though it no longer does, and its Atom text editor was also written in the language, with configuration written in CSON ("CoffeeScript Object Notation"), a variant of JSON.

 Pixel Game Maker MV makes uses of CoffeeScript as part of its game development environment.